 We conducted a narrative review of the health service and policy literature that provided us with, first, a general idea of the ACO initiative in the US and the Health Links initiative in Ontario, including: program objectives, requirements for operation, key characteristics, and state of development.
 Second, our review sought to specifically identify the way that value is defined from the perspective of ACOs, and how this definition articulates with the characteristics of the program.
-Third, we identified indicators that are being used to measure the performance of ACOs by the Center for Medicare and Medicaid Services (CMS) in the US.
-Fourth, we analyzed what types of performance domains and measures are translatable and recommendable for use by Health Links in Ontario.
+Third, we identified indicators that are being used to measure performance of ACOs by the Center for Medicare and Medicaid Services (CMS) in the US.
+Fourth, we analyzed what types of performance domains and measures are suitable and recommendable to be used for Health Links in Ontario.
 Finally, we developed a working framework for assessing value in Ontario's Health Links.